GIGCymru/NHSWales-fhir-profiles/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Immunization.page.md

 The following are example usage scenarios for the Immunization profile:

 - {{pagelink:ImmunizationFluVaccine, text: Example Immunization - Flu Vaccine}} Query for a Flu Vaccination using query parameters such as `Immunization.extension:vaccinationProcedure`, `Immunization.vaccineCode` and `Immunization.reasonCode`.
-- {{pagelink:ImmunizationNotGiven, text: Example Immunization - Not Given}} Query for a vaccine that wasn't given using query parameters such as `Immunization.status` and `Immunization.statusReason`.
+- {{pagelink:ImmunizationNotGiven, text: Example Immunization - Not Given}} Query for a vaccine that was not given using query parameters such as `Immunization.status` and `Immunization.statusReason`.
 - {{pagelink:ImmunizationParentPresent, text: Example Immunization - Parent Present}} Query for a vaccination injection given to a paediatric patient with a parent/carer present using query parameters such as `Immunization.extension:parentPresent`, `Immunization.lotNumber` and `Immunization.expirationDate`.

 _*Examples provided have been clinically assured on the 07-Aug-2024_